MrSinho/MrSinho.github.io/docs/Gaia_Archive_Tools/c_definitions.md

 #endif//GAIA_DOUBLE_PRECISION
 ```
 ### ***Description***

-> By default a type definition of float.
+> By default a type definition of float, unless GAIA_DOUBLE_PRECISION is defined.
 ---